fireskyvvv/haikara-docs/docs/en/guide/introduction/getting-started.md

 Once Haikara is installed, first set up the [ `Assembly Definition`](https://docs.unity3d.com/Manual/assembly-definition-files.html).
 Add `Haikara.Runtime.Core` to the `Assembly Definition References` of the .asmdef you created (or an existing one).
-[todo image]

 ### 2. Creating the ViewModel class

 Create the elements to be bound.
-In Haikara, you can use a class that inherits from [`ViewModelBase`](todo Url) as a ViewModel.
 Create a ViewModel class as shown below (write the namespace to match your environment):

 ```csharp